ksonod/scientific_works/convnet_for_pg-frog/readme.md

 <img src="https://i.imgur.com/5dDpsIx.png" width="400px">
 (The chirp parameter b has a non-zero value.
 As a result, the trace is distorted.
 In other words, the wavelength/frequency changes as the time goes by.)

 ## Reference
 [1] Rick Trebino, "[Frequency-resolved optical gating: The measurement of ultrashort laser pulses](https://link.springer.com/book/10.1007/978-1-4615-1181-6)," Springer Science+Business Media New York (2000)
 [2] Rick Trebino, Kenneth W. DeLong, David N. Fittinghoff, John N. Sweetser, Marco A. Krumbügel, and Bruce A. Richman, "Measuring ultrashort laser pulses in the time-frequency domain using frequency-resolved optical gating," Rev. Sci.
 Instrum.
 68, 3277 (1997)

+# Technical note
+- Regularization is important in this neural network model.